yosukekatada/msan622/homework5/README.md

 I selected **interactivity** option, and developed the following data visualizations.

 ### Data ###
-In `Seatbelts` data, I am interested in how many people are killed and seriously injured.
-However, it is natural that the number of the people killed or injured increases as the drive distance goes up.
+In `Seatbelts` data, I was interested in how many people are killed were seriously injured.
+However, it is natural that the number of the people killed or injured increased as the drive distance went up.
 So, I transformed the original number of the people killed or seriously injured into the number per 100km drive distance for fair comparision.

 ##Line Plot/Stacked Area Plot##

 ### Technique 1: Line Plot ###

-I want to know trend and seasonality on the the people in front seats and rear seats as well as drivers.
-So, I set *time* at X-axis and*the number of people who killed or seriously injured per 100km drive distance* at y-axis.
-According to this plot, I can know that the number of drivers is always largest and that there would be a seasonality.
+I wanted to know trend and seasonality on the the people in front seats and rear seats as well as drivers.
+So, I set **time** at X-axis and **the number of people who killed or seriously injured per 100km drive distance** at y-axis.
+According to this plot, I can know that the number of drivers was always largest and that there was a seasonality.

 ![technique1](lineplot.png)

 ### Technique 2: Stacked Area Plot ###

-About the same data I used in technique 1, I look at the aggregated trend by using stacked area plot.
+About the same data I used in technique 1, I looked at the aggregated trend by using stacked area plot.

 ![technique2](stackedareaplot.png)